 • Port 3389 – Supports the Remote Desktop Protocol (RDP), letting users connect remotely to their desktops from other devices.

 Ports also introduce security risks.
 Services can be listening on unexpected ports (for example, a database server that should only be accessible locally can listen everywhere) or approved services can have security issues (like an attacker asking for a configuration file).
-For this reason, blocking unused ports is often recommended, and many network firewalls can help thwart potential attackers by disabling these.
+For this reason, blocking unused ports is often recommended, and many network firewalls can help thwart potential attackers by disabling these entry points.

-Load balancers (such as HAProxy) can also be the only servers exposed to the public internet, and thus select which services external users may access (and apply web application firewalls and similar security layers) to help protect against opportunistic attackers.
-While this can prevent crucial traffic from passing through if misconfigured, a smart blocking strategy can sidestep this potential issue.
+Load balancers can also be the only servers exposed to the public internet, and thus select which services external users may access (and leverage web application firewalls and similar security layers) to help defeat opportunistic attackers.
+While misconfigurations can prevent crucial traffic from passing through, a smart blocking strategy can sidestep this issue.

 How does HAProxy handle network ports?

-The HAProxy configuration contains one or more ‘bind’ lines which define which IP address and port combinations HAProxy will listen on (along with options such as encryption).
-From these bind lines HAProxy will inspect the traffic and follow its configuration, which can be used to send traffic headed to one port to multiple services.
-This even goes as far as inspecting client traffic and sending HTTPS traffic to different sets of servers.
+The HAProxy configuration contains one or more bind lines which define which IP address and port combinations HAProxy will listen on (along with options such as encryption).
+From these bind lines HAProxy will inspect the traffic against its configuration, which can be used to send traffic headed to one port to multiple services.
+HAProxy can even inspect client HTTPS traffic and distribute it amongst different backend pools.

-Port management and configuration are central to HAProxy load balancing, as these directly impact the flow of traffic through the load balancer—including log message forwarding.
-To learn about port specification and binds within HAProxy, start with our frontends documentation.
+Port management and configuration are central to HAProxy load balancing, as these directly impact the flow of traffic through the load balancer — including log message forwarding.
+To learn about port specification and binds within HAProxy, check out our frontends documentation.